mikekeith52/scalecast/README.md

     metrics = ['rmse','mape','mae','r2'], # what metrics to evaluate over the validation/test sets?
 )
 ```
 Uniform ML modeling (with models from a diverse set of libraries, including scikit-learn, statsmodels, and tensorflow), reporting, and data visualizations are offered through the `Forecaster` and `MVForecaster` interfaces.
 Data storage and processing then becomes easy as all applicable data, predictions, and many derived metrics are contained in a few objects with much customization available through different modules.
 [Feature requests and issue reporting](https://github.com/mikekeith52/scalecast/issues/new) are welcome!
+Don't forget to leave a star!⭐

 ## Documentation
 - [Read the Docs](https://scalecast.readthedocs.io/en/latest/)